tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

     Observations:
 ```

-I describe some charactertics of my prompt
+I describe some characteristics of my prompt

 - The deliverable is simple - write a function.
     There is no requirement to use my predefined functions.